osdc/bots/CONTRIBUTING.md

-# Contributing
+# Contributing 🔥✨

-Contributions are always welcome, no matter how large or small!
+Contributions are always welcome, no matter how large or small!🙂

 ### Create an account on Github

 In order to contribute, you need to have an account on Github.
-Go to https://github.com to create an account.
+Go to 👉 https://github.com to create an account.

 ### Install Git

 * In order to contribute, you need to have Git (a version control software) installed in your machine.
-* Refer this - https://docs.github.com/en/github/getting-started-with-github/set-up-git#setting-up-git to install and setup Git.
+* Refer this 👉 https://docs.github.com/en/github/getting-started-with-github/set-up-git#setting-up-git to install and setup Git 🚀.

 ### Install Go

 * The Telegram Bot is written in Go.
-Thus, in order to install Go, follow the doc here - https://golang.org/doc/install
+Thus, in order to install Go, follow the doc here 👉 https://golang.org/doc/install

 ## Fork and clone this repository